 My recent research has looked at issues of communication within and outside of the Journalism community.
 I have also been examining what social media can tell us about alcohol consumption.

-Recently I was working on a 12 month EPSRC Fellowship (2013 Doctoral Award Prize) examining the relationship between an individual’s personality (in terms of the OCEAN five-factor personality model) and the places they visit or check in to.
-Some work on this has already been published, and more papers are in preparation.
-It is hoped that this work will lead to a novel place recommendation system which uses personality as a major signal to recommend new venues to users.
+Before I began work as a Lecturer I was working on a 12 month EPSRC Fellowship (2013 Doctoral Award Prize) examining the relationship between an individual’s personality (in terms of the OCEAN five-factor personality model) and the places they visit or check in to.
+This work has been published

 I have served as reviewer and on committees for many journals and conferences.

 I’m guest editor for a special issue of the International Journal of Human-Computer Interaction: “Following User Pathways”.

 - Concurrency and Computation: Practice and Experience

 - Computer Physics Communications

 I have served on various committees for conferences and workshops:

 - I’m co-organising the European Data and Computational Journalism Conference in Dublin in July 2017.

 - I was a member of the Organising Committee for the “Following User Pathways: Cross Platform and Mixed Methods Analysis in Social Media Studies” workshop, held at CHI 2016